 One of the above quotations is false.
 Find out which one in this humor-writing workshop, where you will read, listen to, and watch comedic samples from well-known and lesser-known humorists, and complete weekly writing assignments.
 Students already working on projects are welcome to develop them.
 (July 19-23)

-POETIC HYDRAULICS with Billy Collins: Simple as it may sound, this workshop will focus of the poem's transit from its beginning, through its middle to the end--just so not to leave anything out.
+POETIC HYDRAULICS with Billy Collins: Simple as it may sound, this workshop will focus on the poem's transit from its beginning, through its middle to the end--so not to leave anything out.
 We will observe how a poem launches itself, how it finds reasons to continue to flow, and how it finally discovers a place to settle at the end.
 We will also examine a number of verbal maneuvers that can brighten a poem and even liberate it from itself, much to everyone's surprise and delight!
 In the right hands, of course.
 (July 12-23)

 MINING THE DEEP: DISCOVERING OUR EMOTIONAL IMAGES with Natalie Diaz: This generative workshop will explore our notion of image—image is more than a thing you can see.
 Images are the vessels of story, history, mythology, action, and emotion, among other things.
 Using previous knowledge of our images of obsession, we will do a series of exercises to help discover and mine our new, emotional images.
 To paraphrase painter Francis Bacon, we will return the image to our nervous systems more violenty—meaning, we will build images that make us and our readers feel.
 Note: We will workshop one new poem from each participant throughout the course of our time together.
 Workshop is open to all levels.
 (July 19-23)